marcobarenghi/ProjectEuler/README.md

 - ex61: probably the deepest but well structured nest I have ever written
 - ex66: quadratic Diophantine equations required SO MUCH research time.
 Several trial and error attemps
 - ex69-70: brute force attempt provided a suggestion to the asnwers ^^ always invest time on trying stuff out
+- ex74: great example of meomization technique.
+Gain of about ~100x speed if compared to brute-force method